Ikyupark/credit_risk/README.md

 Precision: 9% for high and 100% for low
 Recall:92% for high and 94% for low

-## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+## Summary

-### The results show that all models have higher than 90% in precision for low risk.
+The results show that all models have higher than 90% in precision for low risk.
 The best machine learning model would be Easy Ensemble Adaboost Classifier since it gives the highest precision, recall and accuracy.